-Living in a caravan is always an adventure.
+The thought of living in a caravan has always been an adventure for me.
 What can be better than moving from one place to the other, site seeing and enjoying the company of those around you?

-Even though the destination you are going to is sunny and tropical, you are always bound to experience some cold nights making diesel installation necessary for people who live in caravans.
+Even though I typically visit places that are sunny and tropical, I’m are always bound to experience some cold nights which makes a diesel heater necessary as I travel.

 There are many questions that people who plan to stay in a caravan ask, and one of them is; do diesel heaters need to be vented?
 In short: